 Our long-term goal is to become the global leader in the communications test, monitoring and analytics markets.
 We believe that digital transformations are taking place throughout the communications industry to cope with surging bandwidth demand and the need to better monetize networks.
-Consequently, CSPs, webscale companies and NEMs are making considerable investments to modernize network infrastructures.
+Consequently, CSPs, webscale companies NEMs, and optical component manufacturers are making considerable investments to modernize network infrastructures.

-Our growth strategy focuses on internal investments and acquisitions in two main technology areas: fiber and 5G.
+Our growth strategy focuses on internal investments and acquisitions in three key technology areas: fiber, 5G and cloud-native networks.